openstack/nova/doc/source/admin/cpu-topologies.rst

 ``isolate`` and ``share``.
 The default is to run the emulator threads on the same core.
-The ``isolate`` emulator thread policy is used to specify that emulator threads for a given instance should be run on their own unique core, chosen from one of the host cores listed in :oslo.config:option:`vcpu_pin_set`.
+The ``isolate`` emulator thread policy is used to specify that emulator threads for a given instance should be run on their own unique core, chosen from one of the host cores listed in :oslo.config:option:`compute.cpu_dedicated_set`.
 To configure a flavor to use the ``isolate`` emulator thread policy, run:

 .. code-block:: console